HenrikJoreteg/create-selector/README.md

 ![](https://img.shields.io/npm/dm/create-selector.svg)![](https://img.shields.io/npm/v/create-selector.svg)![](https://img.shields.io/npm/l/create-selector.svg)[![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

-Simple util that wraps reselect's `createSelector` and behaves like usual if you use it like usual.
-See the [reselect project](https://github.com/reactjs/reselect) for more info.
+Simple util that wraps reselect's `createSelector` but adds the ability to define selector dependencies as strings, then resolve them later.

-*But*, you can also pass strings as placeholders for some, or all, of the input functions.
-In this mode it returns a function that will create the selector when called with an object containing the missing functions as properties.
+This makes it easier to compose selectors from different parts of your app or combine functionality from different app bundles without having to have direct references to input functions when you're defining them.

 In this way you can defer the creation of a selector and populate it later without needing to have direct references to the input selectors when you're first defining it.